kyma-incubator/compass/components/director/internal/tenantfetcher/README.md

 }
 ```

-The `eventData` field contains an escaped JSON string, with the following fields that can be configured in values overrides:
+The **eventData** field contains an escaped JSON string with the following fields that you can configure using values overrides:
 - `$id` - specifies a unique tenant ID
 - `$name` - specifies the tenant name
 - `$discriminator` - specifies an optional field that can be used to distinguish different types of tenants

-- **Tenant deletion endpoint**
+#### Tenant deletion endpoint

-JSON payload:
+The endpoint should return the following JSON payload:
 ```json
 {
   "events": [